BinaryAnalysisPlatform/bap-tutorial/README.md

    We will express this as `calls(f,g)`.

-3. If there is a subroutine that has two calls that lead to `f` and `g` correspondingly, and this calls are reachable in the control flow graph of the subroutine, then `g` may be called after `f` with the may modality.
+3. If there is a subroutine that has two calls that lead to `f` and `g` correspondingly, and these calls are reachable in the control flow graph of the subroutine, then `g` may be called after `f` with the may modality.
    (Again, we do not consider the feasibility of the path constraint).
    More formally, this property can be expressed as: